imissyouso/domain-cqrs-kafka-eventstore/README.md

-This is proof-of-concept implementation.
+This is quck and dirty proof-of-concept implementation.
 Do not use it in production.
 Details https://github.com/adrai/node-eventstore/issues/105

 TODO:
 * use per topic per aggregate;